 Agenda

-The Commission in co-operation with ECHA shall draw up the agenda in accordance with their respective responsibilities and send it to the members of the group.
+The Commission in co-operation with ECHA shall draw up the agenda in accordance with their respective responsibilities and send it to the members of the groupand, when the meeting is convened for the preparation of delegated acts, to the European Parliament and the Council.
 The provisional draft agenda shall be made available to the group via CIRCA at the latest 6 weeks before the meeting.
 The final draft agenda, taking into account comments and suggestions by the members and observers of the group, shall be made available at the latest 2 weeks before the meeting.

 The draft agenda may include points which are to be discussed without the presence of observersin a Competent Authorities session consisting of MSCAs only (see Article 11).